soulostar/sqlite-connector/README.md

 try (Connection conn1 = connector.getConnection('C:\\mydatabase.db')) {
     try (Connection conn2 = connector.getConnection('C:\\mydatabase.db')) {
         // conn1 == conn2.
 The same connection was returned in both places.
-        // This example is mostly useless, but the functionality proves more
+        // This example is useless because both connections were obtained in
-        // useful when the connections are being requested from separate threads.
+        // the same thread, but in other situations, this avoids database
+        // locking exceptions when multiple threads attempt to write to a
+        // database at the same time.
     }
 }
 ```